macadmins/ddm_testing/README.md

 You are all set up!

 #### Enroll a test vm into your MDM server
 The easier way to get started with a vm is using tart, but feel free to use whatever you prefer.
-See tart_quickstart.md for more info.
+See [Tart Quickstart](tart_quickstart.md) for more info.

 - Copy the enroll_$MDM.mobileconfig onto your VM and install it.
 - Confirm there is stuff happening using `sudo log stream --info --debug --preciate 'subsystem == "com.apple.ManagedClient"'`